Aspen Trees: Common Problems & What To Do

 • Fertilize to ensure adequate nutrient levels, but don’t over-fertilize

-• Spray with fungicide
+• Spray with fungicide when necessary

 Treatment for Fungal Problems